American Cichlid Association Convention Guidelines

 21 — Submit your bid package to the ACA Convention Liaison.
 They will review it and comment on it.
 Make any needed changes and resubmit it to the Convention Liaison.
 The Convention Liaison will review all the submitted convention bids and send them to the ACA BOT with their recommendations.
 The BOT may have additional questions or clarifications.

 19 — By now the ACA BOT will have made a decision and the convention will be awarded.
 If you were awarded the convention then congratulations are in order.
 If you did not win the bid then don’t be discouraged.
-The BOT is well aware of all the hard work that goes in to placing a bid and you should try again the following year.
-The winning club should start to confirm the hotel, side trips etc… Get firm price quotes and start to prepare the flyer for the convention.
+The BOT is well aware of all the hard work that goes into placing a bid and you should try again the following year.
+The winning club should start to confirm the hotel, side trips etc … Get firm-price quotes and start to prepare the flyer for the convention.

 17 — Get the information on the flyers and get printing quotes.
-Have the flyer s ready by the current ACA Convention.
+Have the flyers ready by the current ACA Convention.
 Prepare the presentation for the awards banquet.
 Contact the current convention club members to get an idea on how many need to be printed.

 13 — Send the flyers to the club so they can be inserted in the handout packet at the convention.
-Give the current convention club an estimate on how much time will be needed at the banquet for you presentation.
+Give the current convention club an estimate on how much time will be needed at the banquet for your presentation.

 12 — ACA Convention At the current convention it would be helpful if your members could pay attention to the proceedings and discuss if any improvements could be made.
 Talk to the vendors and manufacturers and start to make contacts to confirm trade show spaces, donations and sponsorships for speakers and show classes.
 The presentation at the awards banquet should be both entertaining and informative.
 It should take no longer than 5 minutes.

 05 — Mail out registration forms to ACA members and your local club members.
-Make up posters and start to hang them in local fish store and pet shops.
+Make up posters and start to hang them in local fish stores and pet shops.
 Ask owners and managers for raffle donations.
 Get bids for T-shirts for both attendees and for the staff.
 Should be getting some money in for sponsorship and registrations.

 01 — Send out a press release to the local papers to try and stir up some free publicity.
-Cut off date for show entries and early registration.
+Cut-off date for show entries and early registration.

 Monday – Tuesday

-– Try and get into the show /rental tank room(s) no later than Tuesday morning and start to get things set up.
+– Try and get into the show/rental tank room(s) no later than Tuesday morning and start to get things set up.

 – Show Set Until Complete